atitawat/Deep-Learning/README.md

 * *Data Augmentation* : A data augmentation code to randomly transform images for preventing overfitting.

-* *Predicting-whale-Keras-CNN* : Build a model for predicting whether an image is of whale or not.
+* Whale-Classification using CNN Keras* : Build a model for predicting whether an image is of whale or not.